NativePHP/nativephp.com/resources/views/docs/1/getting-started/env-files.md

 # Environment Files

 When NativePHP bundles your application, it will copy your entire application directory into the bundle, including your `.env` file.

-This means that your `.env` file will be accessible to anyone who has access to your application bundle.
+**This means that your `.env` file will be accessible to anyone who has access to your application bundle.**

-You should be careful to not include any sensitive information in your `.env` file, such as API keys or passwords.
+So you should be careful to not include any sensitive information in your `.env` file, such as API keys or passwords.
-Unlike a traditional web application, your `.env` file can be read by anyone who has access to your application bundle.
+This is quite unlike a traditional web application deployed to a server you control.

 If you need to perform any sensitive operations, such as accessing an API or database, you should do so using a separate API that you create specifically for your application.
-You can then call this API from your application and have it perform the sensitive operations on your behalf.
+You can then call _this_ API from your application and have it perform the sensitive operations on your behalf.

+See [Security](/digging-deeper/security) for more tips.

 ## Removing sensitive data from your environment files